OSATI-AI/task-templating/README.md

 This repository contains the structure and examples for creating tasks for a templating system to handle various types of learning tasks.
 In this structure we differ between templates and tasks while every task belongs to exactly one template and for each template there are multiple tasks that are using it.

-A template defines the overall layout and logic of a certain kind of task, e.g. what kind of input and output elements are present and how they are structured.
-A task itself then fills this template with specific content to create an individual exercise.
+A **template** defines the overall layout and logic of a certain kind of task, e.g. what kind of input and output elements are present and how they are structured.
+A **task** itself then fills this template with specific content to create an individual exercise.

 Both templates and tasks contain code blocks that create the html elements, fill it with content and handle their behavior.
-In the examples below the scripts are written in python and are executed with pyscript.
+In the examples below the scripts are written in python and are executed with **pyscript**.
 However this can just as well be implemented in plain JavaScript or other languages or libraries that can access DOM elements.

 ## Templates
 ### Definition:
-The template should build the overall layout of the task and defines which elements are present and how the user can interact with them.
+The template should build the overall **layout** of the task and defines which elements are present and how the user can interact with them.
 A template contains the following fields:

 ```yaml
 description: A short description of the type of exercise and the contained elements